Top ResourcesUB Career Services Office

 Encyclopedia of Life Sciences (ELS)

 This online encyclopedia is the online version of the 20-volume encyclopedia of the same name, including introductory and scholarly articles, general interest essays, and news in the biological and life sciences.
 It is completely linked and cross-referenced internally and externally.
+Full-text online access goes only to 2009, Updates are not available.
 More Info

 Provides access to Chemical Abstracts (1907 to present) and MEDLINE (~1958 to present), and includes detailed and comprehensive coverage of biological chemistry, biochemistry, as well as the chemical aspects of ecology and environmental science, physiology, molecular biology and genetics.
 You must register for an individual user i.d. before using this product.
 More Info